InstituteforDiseaseModeling/covasim/README.md

 ## Installation

 1. Clone a copy of the repository.
-If you intend to make changes to the code, we recommend creating a fork for you to work in first.
+If you intend to make changes to the code, we recommend that you fork it first.

 2. Navigate to the root of the repository install the Covasim Python package using one of the following options:

-    *   To install within a web application, enter:
+    *   To install with webapp support (recommended):

         `python setup.py develop`

-    *   To install as a standalone model without the web application, enter:
+    *   To install as a standalone Python model without webapp support:

         `python setup.py develop nowebapp`